 Under Voice you can even select a different voice for the Narrator.
 The default is Microsoft David Desktop.
 You can also choose Microsoft Hazel Desktop or Microsoft Zira Desktop.

-If you observe, below the Voice Option, you will see the settings to adjust the speech and sounds you want to hear, and other cursor & key options.
+In Windows 10, if you open Settings > Ease of Access, you will see the settings to adjust the speech and sounds you want to hear, and other cursor & key options.

 Do remember to Save changes, before you Exit.

-Windows 8 and Windows RT have new actions and new locations for common commands.
+Windows 10/8/7 have new actions and new locations for common commands.
 Here are some of them.

-Windows 8 and Windows RT also some have new keyboard shortcuts.
-Here are some of the more useful ones.
+Windows 10/8/7 also some have new keyboard shortcuts.
+Here are some of the most useful ones.